bplmaps/lmec-main-site/content/articles/mapping-the-path-of-oil.md

 draft: true

 ---
 In our current exhibition, [_More or Less in Common: Environment and Justice in the Human Landscape_](https://www.leventhalmap.org/digital-exhibitions/more-or-less-in-common), we explore the impact of oil at various scales and geographies, and look at the role of maps in telling parts of this story.
-From the ground to the gas pump,

-Oil and its production are inherently intertwined with environmental justice and the natural landscape

-, fostering negative consequences on people and the surrounding environment from the ground to the gas pump: from increased CO2 emissions to oil spills, air pollution and dangerous working conditions.
+From the ground to the gas pump, oil production creates serious consequences for surrounding communities and environments: from increased CO2 emissions to oil spills, air pollution and dangerous working conditions.
 These effects are often unequally distributed between people, just like access to the natural environment.

 {{< figure class="figure-right" src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:ht250363z/full/full/0/default.jpg" caption="This 1950's poster of the ["Chevron Trail"](https://collections.leventhalmap.org/search/commonwealth:ht250362p) highlights on the scenic landscape rather than oil extraction and gasoline fumes." >}}